Coyoacán: Churubusco

 The Churubusco neighborhood has the historic Dieguinos monastery located near the ancient road to Iztapalapa.
 In the pre-Hispanic period, this area was a small island, which was called Teopanzolco, at the juncture of Lake Texcoco and Lake Xochimilco.
 In the 17th century, the Spanish built the monastery of Churubusco over a ceremonial site dedicated to the god Huitzilopochtli.
 This monastery complex is best known for its role during the Mexican–American War.
 The Mexicans, aided by the "Saint Patrick's Battalion", a military unit composed of catholic immigrants (mainly Irish), had fortified the monastery and fought until they ran out of ammunition and then beaten only after hand-to-hand combat.
 When U.S. General David Twiggs asked Mexican General Pedro María de Anaya to surrender his ammunition, the reply is said to have been "If there were any, you would not be here."
 There is a memorial to this event outside the main entrance and a plaque commemorating the "Irish martyrs".
-The monastery's church still retains its original function, but the most of the rest of the complex is now the Museo Nacional de las Intervenciones.
+The monastery's church still retains its original function, but most of the rest of the complex is now the Museo Nacional de las Intervenciones; Parque Xicoténcatl is across the street.
 The collection includes an American map of the facility from 1847, artifacts from the French Intervention in Mexico and a plot by Henry Lane Wilson to bring down the government of Francisco I. Madero in 1913.

 The Casa de Cristo (House of Christ) is located on Heroes Street in Churubusco.
 It was constructed in 1906 as a residence for Bertha Vizcayno de Vergara who remained there until 1967.
 Today, it is still private property but is used as a restaurant.
 It has three floors and twelve rooms, with walls of brick and limestone and wood roof decorated with tiles.
 The front has sandstone Ionic columns.
 The name comes from the inscription of "Casa de Cristo" over the main entrance.